 When your doctor interprets your medical test results, she is looking to see whether they fall within set healthy ranges.
 You may have never concerned yourself with what those ranges are, instead simply waiting for the thumbs up or down from your physician to know how your health is faring.
 But getting a little more familiar with these numbers can help you better understand your health and have more productive conversations with your doctor.

-Blood pressure—the force of blood against the walls of your arteries—is usually checked whenever you visit the doctor.
-(For those who don’t have a history of heart disease, it should be measured at least every two years; for those who do, more often.)
-It is determined using two measurements: The first is systolic blood pressure and it measures the pressure in the arteries as the heart contracts (beats).
+Blood pressure—the force of blood against the walls of your arteries—should be checked annually.
+Those who have a family history or personal history of high blood pressure or pre-hypertension, heart disease, diabetes or kidney disease should be checked at every doctor’s office visit.
+Blood pressure is determined using two measurements: The first is systolic blood pressure and it measures the pressure in the arteries as the heart contracts (beats).
 The second is diastolic and it measures the pressure between beats, when the heart is relaxed and filling with blood.
 When those numbers are high, it suggests the heart is working too hard to pump blood throughout the body.

 A healthy blood pressure measurement is one where the systolic (top) number is less than 120 and the diastolic (bottom) number is less than 80.
 When that is not the case, you are considered to have prehypertension, the precursor to high blood pressure, or hypertension itself.
 Compare you results: